 TRAVEL TIPS FOR YOUR ONE WEEK IN POLAND ITINERARY

-Poland has many interesting places to visit and see, and this one-week itinerary won’t cover all the beautiful spots to visit in the country.
-Hopefully, this post will help you create a Poland itinerary where you can see some of the best places – this post also covers travel tips.
+Poland has many interesting places to visit and see, and this one-week Poland itinerary won’t cover all the beautiful spots to visit in the country.
+Hopefully, this post will help you create an itinerary where you can see some of the best places – this post also covers travel tips.

 - How to Get Around in 7 Days in Poland

 - Where to Stay in Poland for One Week

 - More Poland Travel Tips

 - Places to Visit in One week s Poland

 Let´s start with the travel tips for your Poland trip!

 - People flock to Europe mostly in July and August.
 But I don’t think it is actually the best time to visit Europe.
 Like the rest of Europe, Poland gets quite busy (especially the tourist hotspots), and it might even get quite hot.

 - Here in Central / Eastern Europe, we can never really rely on the weather.
 It can be rainy in the summer months but nice and warm in spring and autumn.